 The Cyber Security Evaluation Tool (CSET®) is a Department of Homeland Security (DHS) product that assists organizations in protecting their key national cyber assets.
-It was developed under the direction of the DHS Industrial Control System Cyber Emergency Response Team (ICS-CERT) by cybersecurity experts and with assistance from the National Institute of Standards and Technology (NIST).
+It was developed under the direction of the DHS Industrial Control System Cyber Emergency Response Team (ICS-CERT) by cybersecurity experts.
 This tool provides users with a systematic and repeatable approach for assessing the security posture of their cyber systems and networks.
 It includes both high-level and detailed questions related to all industrial control and IT systems.

 CSET is a desktop software tool that guides users through a step-by-step process to assess their control system and information technology network security practices against recognized industry standards.
 The output from CSET is a prioritized list of recommendations for improving the cybersecurity posture of the organization's enterprise and industrial control cyber systems.
 The tool derives the recommendations from a database of cybersecurity standards, guidelines, and practices.
 Each recommendation is linked to a set of actions that can be applied to enhance cybersecurity controls.